TosbackCgusBridge-Bot/CGUs-versions/Petco/Privacy Policy.md

 Find a Petco Store WANT TO PLACE
 AN ORDER?
 877-738-6742
-Sign up for Email Local Ad QUICK REORDER VIEW CART (0) Close **Vote For Savings!
+Sign up for Email Local Ad QUICK REORDER VIEW CART (0) Close **Promotion Details**
-Promotion Details**

 *   **Discount is reflected in sale prices and will automatically be applied at Checkout.
     No promotion code necessary.**
-*   Sale prices valid through November 7, 2012.
+*   Sale prices valid through November 14, 2012.
 *   Discount on food, litter, and flea &. tick control is up to 10% Sitewide.
 *   Excludes products with Manufacturer Minimum Advertised Price and Live Reptile Food.
 *   **Free Super Saver Shipping on $49.** Exclusions apply.
 No promotion code necessary.